Unemployment trap – definition and meaning

 “If that happens, the legacy of the crisis would be to ratchet inequality up yet another notch from levels that were already far too high.
 Governments need to act now to avoid a permanent increase in the number of workers stuck in chronic joblessness or moving between unemployment and low-paid precarious jobs.”

-From 2007 to 2015, wages in the advanced economies have remained stagnant, with tens of millions of unemployed, unskilled workers in the Mediterranean belt stuck in the unemployment trap.
+From 2007 to 2015, wages in the advanced economies remained stagnant, with tens of millions of unemployed, unskilled workers in the Mediterranean belt stuck in the unemployment trap.

 Regarding the unemployment trap and young adults, Mr. Gurría said: